mentalmove/Simple_OOP_REST/README.md

 - *PUT*     Update the server administrator's calendar
 - *DELETE*  Shutdown the server

-Needless to mention that this is not a recommendation
+Needless to mention that this is not a recommendation.

 When HTTP methods *PUT* or *DELETE* shall be used in a browser, the most common trick is to create a form, add a hidden parameter 'method'